SooryaGeorge7/Patient-Manager/README.md

 # Brief

-This python project is specifically developed for a dental  private practice.
+Patient manager is specifically developed for a dental private practice.
 This is a simple patient management system that would allow users to add, view or edit  appointments, treatments and patient details.

-I decided to build this project for my 3rd portfolio project for code institute having drawn inspiration from my current work life.
+I decided to build this project for my 3rd portfolio project for code institute having drawn inspiration from my current work life in the dental environment.

 I decided to challenge myself with a trying to complete a command line python application that would allow me to manage patients similarly to the applications used in a real dental private practice.